Kaustubh-19/git-demo/README.md

 # git-demo
-This is a git demo project
+This is a git demo project'\n'
 Author -Kaustubh Karnik